 When crossing the street or boarding a train, you might notice small domes or rounded, slightly raised bars purposefully placed on the ground’s surface.
 These indicators can be felt underfoot or by cane, and are a form of tactile paving.
 They are also referred to as ground surface indicators, or detectable warning plates.
 A very common type of detectable warning plate uses attention patterns—rows of truncated domes forming a grid pattern.
 Another popular pattern is a guiding pattern or corduroy pattern, which uses rows of rounded narrow bars or lines as indicators.

 Tactile paving, or paving that can be felt, conveys a message about navigation to visually impaired pedestrians.
-Detective warning plates mark the transition from pedestrian route to roadway when placed at curb ramps, or signals a pedestrian to take caution before a flight of stairs.
+Detectable warning plates mark the transition from pedestrian route to roadway when placed at curb ramps, or signals a pedestrian to take caution before a flight of stairs.
 Since their introduction in the built world, accessibility and safety for pedestrians with limited to no vision have progressed in a positive direction.

 Tactile paving history